 Then, you'll have the opportunity to make a large mud spa with the elephants!
 After that, you will have your own shower and enjoy a delicious Thai meal as a reward for all hard work.
 A vegetarian selection is also available.
 When the tour ends, you'll be sent back to your hotel with the real sense of achievement, knowing that you have made contributions for elephant's welfare.

 P.S.
-The experience below is based on full-day tour.
+The experience above is based on full-day tour.
 For more tour schedule, please refer to specific itineraries.

 There are four jungle sanctuaries in Thailand.
 The one in Chiang Mai is the most famous, while if you doesn't plan to northern Thailand, just head to Patthaya.
 The traffic between Bangkok and Patthaya is convenient.
 You can have a one-day tour here.